Quantum quenches from an excited state: Introduction

 \section{Introduction}

 The nonequilibrium dynamics of isolated quantum systems is characterized by the fact that expectation values are computed on nonequilibrium states which are superpositions of infinitely many eigenstates of the Hamiltonian, with different superpositions corresponding to different initializations of the dynamics.
 A key theoretical issue is to understand to which extent the late time evolution depends on the initial conditions.
 A first study for an infinite-dimensional space of initial conditions recently showed through which quantum mechanisms universal quantitative properties can emerge at large times \cite{q_int}.
 In the present paper we investigate the dependence on initial conditions for the case in which the nonequilibrium state is generated dynamically by a change of an interaction parameter at time $t=0$.
 This basic way of accessing nonequilibrium \cite{BMcD}, which has been called "quantum quench" \cite{SPS,CC} in analogy with thermal quenches of classical statistical systems, is itself quite nontrivial from the point of view of theoretical study.
-Even in one spatial dimension, where quantum integrability yields so many exact results at equilibrium, quantum quenches cannot be solved exactly in presence of interacting quasiparticles \cite{quench}.
-On the other hand, it was also shown in \cite{quench} that for a homogeneous one-dimensional system with Hamiltonian \EQ H=\left\{
+However, it was shown in \cite{quench} that for a homogeneous one-dimensional system with Hamiltonian \EQ H=\left\{